smitelli/cosmodoc/src/content/topics/c-drawing-functions/index.md

 The pointer provided in `source` is copied to `src` for future use, and a call to {{< lookup/cref MK_FP >}} constructs a pointer from the EGA's base segment address (A000h) and the provided `dest_offset` value.

-{{< note >}}EGA memory offsets 0h and 2000h are used for screen pages 0 and 1, respectively.
+{{% note %}}EGA memory offsets 0h and 2000h are used for screen pages 0 and 1, respectively.
 Any data written to these blocks may be overwritten by drawing functions.
-If the intention is to provide long-term tile storage, `dest_offset` should be at least 4000h.{{< /note >}}
+If the intention is to provide long-term tile storage, `dest_offset` should be at least 4000h.{{% /note %}}

 ```c
     for (i = 0; i < dest_length; i++) {